Nursing Documentation in the Digital Age: How Nurses Shape Smarter EHRs Through DARP, FOCUS, and Discrete Data

 • Action: Interventions, teaching, advocacy, collaboration, and coordination.

-• Response: How the person, family, or environment responded—changes in risk, mood, engagement, or status.
+• Response: How the person, family, or environment responded, that is, significant changes in risk, mood, engagement, or status.

 • Plan: Clear next steps to continue, adjust, or escalate care.

-FOCUS adds a concise focus statement (problem, risk, goal, or strength), followed by DAR.
-Instead of “9 am: patient seen, 10 am: medication given,” you are documenting meaningful clinical issues, making your reasoning visible and accessible to the team.
+Focused nursing notes add a concise focus statement (problem, risk, goal, or strength), followed by DARP (don't forget the plan).
+So, instead of “0900: patient seen eating breakfast, settled and self-directed.
+Continue to monitor.
+1000: Morning medication given, no concerns voiced.
+Continue to monitor,” the nurse documents meaningful clinical issues, making your clinical reasoning visible and accessible to the interdisciplinary team.

-On their own, DARP and FOCUS provide clear, readable narratives; in tandem with discrete documentation, they become a bridge between bedside thinking and system‑level learning.
+On their own, a focused DARP format provides clear, readable narratives; in tandem with discrete documentation, they become a bridge between bedside thinking and system‑level learning.

 Discrete documentation: the partner, not the enemy